armin-talic/Evolution-of-Mainstream-Music-Billboard-Hot-100/README.md

 # Evolution-of-Mainstream-Music-Billboard-Hot-100
-Tracking the evolution of mainstream music (1960-2025).
-This project scrapes Billboard Hot 100 history and enriches it via MusicBrainz and TheAudioDB APIs.
-It features high-fidelity, decade-by-decade visual dashboards analyzing genre waves, artist dominance, and chart volatility to map pop culture shifts over time.
+Tracking the evolution of mainstream music through data visualization (1960-2025).
+The data is collected by scraping Billboard Hot 100 history and enriched with MusicBrainz and TheAudioDB APIs.

 ## Table of Contents
 * [💿 The Vinyl Dashboard: Longest-Running Hits](#-the-vinyl-dashboard-longest-running-hits)